The Certified Information Systems Auditor (CISA) Exam Overview

 CISA Exam Syllabus: The 5 Domains

-- Domain 2: Governance and management of IT
+- Domain 2: Governance and Management of IT (17 percent)

-- Domain 3: Information systems acquisition, development, and implementation
+- Domain 3: Information Systems, Acquisition, Development and Implementation (12 percent)

-- Domain 4: Information systems operations, maintenance and support
+- Domain 4: Information Systems Operations and Business Resilience (23 percent)

 The first domain covers how IT auditors provide services in accordance with IT audit standards, in order to assist the organization in protecting and controlling information systems.